beatricexc/GreyCampus-Mod3/README.md

 - because we're working with binomial distribution, we need to choose a link function *logit*

--these parameteres are chosen to maximise the propability(likelyhood) of the sample value
+- these parameteres are chosen to maximise the propability(likelyhood) of the sample value

+**Problems** : over fitting and under fitting

 - Quantile Regression